 Basic Design and Construction.
 This multi-process welder features an intuitive control panel and couples it with digitally controlled IGBT inverter design that produces a stable arc while conserving energy.
 Everlast utilizes quality components from US, European, and Asian based companies to ensure reliability and parts commonality.
-Major control components are of a modular, plug- and-play design which allows rapid diagnosis and repair of the welder.
+Major control components are of a plugand-play design which allows rapid diagnosis and repair of the welder.
 Welding parameters can be infinitely and continuously adjusted throughout the range, offering instant welding response for maximum control.

 Installation.
-The basic construction of the PowerMTS 252Sti is rugged and durable.
-It is considered ideal for circumstances where portability is of concern.
+The basic construction of the PowerMTS 211Si is a fully featured and durable welder.
+It is considered ideal for circumstances where maximum portability is required.
 Critical components are protected by coatings to make the welder environmentally resistant and has a water ingress rating of IP21S, (the standard in the welding industry to protect from vertically dripping water).
 However, some common-sense care should be exercised to make sure that the welder offers the safest and best performance.
 Please note the following items regarding safe and proper operations to ensure best service and results while welding:

 - Do not use the welder in damp or wet areas.
 Perspiration and other forms of water in contact with the body can increase the risk of electrocution. - 2) Do not use the welder in extremely corrosive environments.
 To maintain optimum power transfer, check main connections, clamps and cables frequently to ensure that components are not corroded.
 Excessive dirt, corrosion and oxidation can result in an unstable arc and excessive heat build-up.
-If the work clamp becomes corroded or damaged, be sure to replace it with a heavy-duty work clamp rated for at least 300 amps.
-If your work clamp appears to become extremely hot while welding, and all connections are clean and secure, replace the work clamp.
-Unstable arcs and hard starting, especially in MIG mode are often the result of poor work clamp condition or connection. - 3) Store the welder covered with a moisture and fire resistant material. - 4) If used on a mobile cart, strap or fix the welder to the cart so that accidental overturn is not likely.
+If the work clamp becomes corroded or damaged, be sure to replace it with a heavy-duty work clamp rated for at least 250 amps.
+If your work clamp appears to become extremely hot while welding, and all connections are clean and secure, replace the work clamp. - 3) Store the welder covered with a moisture and fire resistant material. - 4) If used on a mobile cart, strap or fix the welder to the cart so that accidental overturn is not likely.